butterfly-consulting/redisqlite/README.md

 # Redisqlite

-A fresh implementation of the sqlite module
+A fresh implementation of the sqlite module for redis.

+Truly open source, no string attached, no phone-home requirements, no licensing per instance/hour and so on.

 *currently tested only on OSX!*